-Once one of Belgium's medieval powerhouses, Ghent — about 30 minutes away from both Brussels and Bruges — oozes with cobbles and charm.
-But it's also a living place — home to one of Belgium's biggest universities.
-While there's a certain amount of urban grittiness, the heart of Ghent still looks much like it did circa 1500, when this was one of Europe's greatest cities: bristling with skyscraping towers, rich with art, and thronged with upscale citizens.
+Once one of Belgium's medieval powerhouses, Ghent — about 30 minutes away from both Brussels and Bruges — has not been preserved in amber.
+It's a living city, and home to one of Belgium's biggest universities.
+But while the city has a certain amount of urban grittiness, the heart of Ghent still looks much like it did circa 1500, when this was one of Europe's greatest cities: bristling with skyscraping towers, rich with art, and thronged with upscale citizens.

 We'll start in a square called Korenmarkt (Grain Market), the center of historic Ghent.
 By the 14th century, Ghent's population was around 65,000 (north of the Alps, only Paris was larger).
 Two-thirds of the city's population were textile workers, making Ghent arguably Europe's first industrial city.
 With its wealth, Ghent became a proud city of soaring spires.